 Forex FS will not accept any liability or responsibility for any losses that you may suffer as a result of, or arising out of, or in connection with, us returning any transfer of moneys or cheque from a third party, including any losses incurred by you because you are subsequently in default of your obligations under the Account Application Terms & Conditions.

 Forex FS provides its clients with a Direct Market Access (DMA) via Prime Brokerage solution.
-The Forex FS MT4 platform is connected to multibank liquidity of major global banks via a number of reputable prime brokers.
+The Forex FS MT4 platform is connected to multi-bank and non-bank liquidity of major global banks and financial institutions.

 Given you are dealing with Forex FS as counterparty to every transaction, you will have an exposure to us in relation to each transaction.